nicopandrex/stake-mines-clone/README.md

 # Stake Mine's Clone
 A low level clone of Stake's Mines gambling game.
-Originally created in 2024 for my Senior year CS class.
+Originally created in 2024 for my high school Senior year CS class.

 # Tech Stack
 Written in Java using Processing 4 (necessary to run)